 On November 28, after weeks of protests and workers’ strikes, the Communists finally announced they would cede power, and the parliament then removed the one-party provision from the constitution.
 Two weeks later, President Gustáv Husák resigned after appointing the first largely non-communist government in Czechoslovakia in 41 years.

 Rebel playwright and human rights activist Václav Havel became the 10th President of Czechoslovakia, the first non-Communist to lead the nation since Edvard Beneš.
-And in June 1990, six months after the Velvet Revolution, Czechoslovakia held its first democratic elections since 1946.
+And in June 1990, six months after the Velvet Revolution started in Prague, Czechoslovakia held its first democratic elections since 1946.

 Václav Havel remained President until the “Velvet Divorce”, when Czechoslovakia split into two independent states: the Czech Republic and Slovakia…